 Wait, was there a “Dark Sun 3”?

 Well, to be honest, I don’t know much about it either.
-Called “Dark Sun Online: Crimson Sands” in its Wikipedia page, this was one of the fully graphical MMORPGs ever released.
+Called “Dark Sun Online: Crimson Sands” in its Wikipedia page, this was one of the first fully graphical MMORPGs ever released.
 It was active over the second half of the 90s, and I’m pretty sure it was never available outside of the US.
 I know it borrowed most of the graphics, sounds and the engine from Wake of the Ravager and Shattered Lands.

 I’d guess few people ever played this game (I never did), and were so lucky to see these maps back in the day.
 I was happy be able to extract them and broaden my already large selection of maps from the earlier installments.
 In comparison to maps from its prequels, quality sure didn’t change much and there are admittedly lots of duplicate locations.
 Still, I like the many new maps I found.
 Some are quite elaborate (including dungeons and settlements) along with several simple but useful generic deserts, taverns, mansions and even silt-crossing vessels.
 Even the duplicates tend to have slight differences that can turn out useful in the end.